 Jump to:

-This blueberry crumble recipe has fairly simple ingredients, you likely have most of them at home already.
+This blueberry crumble recipe has fairly simple ingredients; you likely have most of them at home already.

 - Blueberries - I recommend using fresh blueberries, but you can use frozen blueberries if it's not blueberry season.
-Thaw the blueberries completely and drain off excess liquid before using and add an extra tablespoon of flour and sugar.
+Thaw the blueberries completely and drain off excess liquid before using, and add an extra tablespoon of flour and sugar.

 - Lemon Juice - A dash of lemon helps to bring out the flavor of the blueberries.
 You can use fresh or bottled lemon juice.
 You can also add a little lemon zest if you want some extra zing.

-See the recipe card for quantities.
+See the recipe card for measurements in both grams and cups.

 How to Make Blueberry Crumble

 This has to be the easiest dessert recipe on my site!
-In just a few simple steps your kitchen is going to have the aroma of sweet blueberry crumble wafting through it!
+In just a few simple steps, your kitchen is going to have the aroma of sweet blueberry crumble wafting through it!

 Prepare Blueberries